Gary Locke (Scottish footballer): Coaching career

 After retiring as a player, Locke was in line to join the Kilmarnock coaching staff, but the collapse of Setanta led to reduced TV income for SPL clubs and Kilmarnock decided they could not offer Locke a position.

 After Jim Jefferies was appointed Hearts manager for the second time in January 2010, Locke was appointed First Team Coach.
 He was placed in caretaker charge of the team after the departure of John McGlynn in February 2013.
 He was subsequently appointed on a permanent basis, on a contract until the end of the 2013–14 season.
 In March 2013 Locke's Hearts lost 3–2 to St Mirren in the Scottish League Cup Final.
 Hearts entered administration in June 2013, which meant that the club were placed under a transfer embargo and were deducted 15 points in the 2013–14 Scottish Premiership season.
 On 11 August 2013, Locke won the first Edinburgh derby in the new Scottish Premiership with a 76-minute header from striker Callum Paterson at Tynecastle Stadium.
 Hearts were relegated to the Scottish Championship at the end of the season and new owner Ann Budge decided not to retain Locke.

 In June 2014, Locke returned to Kilmarnock as assistant manager.
 He was put in caretaker charge of the team after Allan Johnston left Kilmarnock in February 2015.
 Locke was then appointed on a permanent basis in April 2015.
 He resigned from the Kilmarnock job on 30 January 2016, with the club sitting second-bottom of the 2015–16 Scottish Premiership.

 Following the departure of Ray McKinnon to Dundee United, Locke was appointed manager of Scottish Championship side Raith Rovers in May 2016, signing on a two-year deal.
 After a run of 14 games without a win, Locke was sacked by the club on 7 February 2017 after a 1–0 loss to Greenock Morton.

 Shortly after leaving Kirkcaldy, Locke was appointed manager of fellow Fife club Cowdenbeath.
-After helping Cowdenbeath avoid relegation by winning a playoff with East Kilbride, Locke left the club during the close season to take an ambassadorial role with Hearts.
+After helping Cowdenbeath avoid a third successive relegation by winning a playoff with East Kilbride, Locke left the club during the close season to take an ambassadorial role with Hearts.